Tax rates

 When moving away from Iceland, you must make sure your taxes are in order and maintain your Icelandic bank account until the taxes have been paid or reimbursed the following year.
 You can do so by filling in the simplified tax return form and notifying the tax authorities of your new address abroad or of the address of a representative in Iceland.

 When you leave Iceland, you must register your departure with Registers Iceland.
-This must be done in person before you go.
+Transfers of legal domicile from Iceland must be registered within 7 days.

 After-tax income